Three-Quarters and Span of Time

 Ultimately, injured members who sustain severe injuries are faced with a dilemma, retire on a severe injury at the time they are injured and forgo career opportunity, or continue working but diminish the chances of an accident disability retirement later on.

 There are some measures a member can take to increase the likelihood that an injury will be treated as disabling, even if the member is returned to full-duty following an accidental injury.
 Those measures may include documenting steady and continuous medical treatment and medication prescribed for their injury.
-In cases where a fire officer is injured but is able to establish that the injury was continuously causing him or her to suffer, the Medical Board may accept the original accidental injury as the basis for awarding three-quarters.
+In cases where a MOS is injured but is able to establish that the injury was continuously causing him or her to suffer, the Medical Board may accept the original accidental injury as the basis for awarding three-quarters.
 The prudent officer will steadily and continuously document their suffering by treating and medicating their injury.
-Of course, steady and continuous treatment does not guarantee that you will receive three-quarters based upon an old injury, but it does improve your chances.
-Other factors, including the length of time one is on full duty, instances of less than full duty, medical leave, later injuries as well as your job assignment can also affect your chances.
+Steady and continuous treatment does not guarantee that you will receive three-quarters based upon an old injury, but it does improve your chances.
+Other factors, including the length of time one is on full-duty, instances of less than full duty, medical leave as well as your job assignment can also affect your chances.

 Our is dedicated to providing advice and assistance with injury reports, pension applications and/or any other matters related to disability or injuries incurred in the line of duty.
 We encourage members to consult with us early and often.
 When you are contemplating the language for part “C” of the Line of Duty Injury Report, give us a call to ensure that the accidental nature of your injury is properly documented.

 This information is not meant to cover every situation, it is, instead a general statement of disability law and procedures and is not to be used as a substitute for specific legal advice from an attorney.